 Sparkling waters and holiday lights

-Plus, more than 70 events take place each year in towns throughout the area.
-Some occur once, while other events and activities are repeating, such as Santa on the square, ice skating, living nativity scenes, Romance Christmas Tree Farm fun and more.
+More than 70 events take place each year in towns throughout the area.
+Some occur once, while other events and activities are repeating, such as Santa on the square, ice skating, living nativity scenes, Romance Christmas Tree Farm activities and more.

 Searcy alone has more than 40 events and a website dedicated to its Holiday of Lights extravaganza - searcyholidayoflights.com.